toolleeo/cli-apps/README.md

 * [pal](http://palcal.sourceforge.net/) - Calendar program for Unix/Linux systems that can keep track of events; custom, plain text storage format; interesting and fully functional.
 * [ppl addressbook](http://ppladdressbook.org/) - ``ppl`` is free software made out of other free software.
 It's built on top of Ruby and Git, and the completely free vcard address book format.
 * [Remind](https://www.roaringpenguin.com/products/remind) - Calendar program with possibility to set complex rules to define events; custom, powerful text-based storage format.
-* [TaskWarrior](https://taskwarrior.org/) - Todo manager with advanced features; dedicated synchronization server available; many plugins and related tools; healthy software project.
-* [todo.txt](http://todotxt.org/) - Minimalistic todo manager that uses a simple plain text file to keep track of items; implemented as a shell script.
-* [todolist](http://todolist.site/) - A minimal clone of [Wunderlist](https://www.wunderlist.com/), with 30% of its features.
-GTD oriented.
-It stores the task list in a hidden JSON file in the home directory, making it easy to backup or share them.
-* [todotxt-machine](https://pypi.org/project/todotxt-machine/) - Interfacce for todo.txt.
-* [TuDu](https://code.meskio.net/tudu/) - A comand line interface to manage hierarchical todos.
-Each task has a title, a long text description, a deadline (tudu warns you when the date is close), and a scheduled date.
-There are categories and priorities.
 * [Wyrd](http://freecode.com/projects/wyrd/) - Curses front-end for [Remind](https://www.roaringpenguin.com/products/remind) written in OCaml with vertically scrollable time table.
-* [Yokadi](https://yokadi.github.io/) - Project-based todo manager: every task must be specified with a mandatory project indication.
-Tasks are stored within a SQLlite DB.
-Written in Python.

 ## <a name="productivity"></a>Productivity